Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: Every operation must have a 'description'/'summary' property.

-**Why the rule is important**: This will ensure that the operation is well documented.
+**Why the rule is important**: Appropriate documentation could not be generated without the 'description'/'summary' property.

 **How to fix the violation**: For each operation, provide atleast one of the property - description/summary.